MarkHaoxiang/geometric-governance/README.md

 ## Experiments

+To manually download datasets, see the README file in the data folder.

 To run experiments, go into the relevant experiments folder, and run `uv run python main.py`.
 Configurations and sweeps are managed using [hydra](https://hydra.cc/docs/1.3/intro/).